-Practical Tips for Holding your SEO Company Accountable
+Practical Tips for Lawyers to Hold their SEO Company Accountable

 (b) Scheduled Campaign Performance Reports.